 - They could have opted-in via a form on your website.
 This form confirms and records how and when they opted-in, what IP address they used etc. Most third-party software does this automatically.

-There is a lot of advice saying that explicit consent requires double opt-in.
+There is a lot of advice saying that express consent requires double opt-in.
 That is, when someone signs up on your website, you send a confirmation email.
 They have to click and confirm on that email before you add them to your list.

 in has other business advantages.
 It means you tend to get a smaller but more committed list.
 It’s really your decision.

-Explicit consent does require that you tell people they are signing up for an email list and will receive regular emails, not just a one-off download.
+Express consent does require that you tell people they are signing up for an email list and will receive regular emails, not just a one-off download.

-Implicit consent is a little more complicated.
+Inferred consent is a little more complicated.
 How do you know that someone – not yet a client or even really a prospect – is happy for you to send an email to them?

 Here are my guidelines:

-- If somebody has filled out an enquiry form on your website, asked for information or expressed interest in communicating with you, you have implicit consent.
+- If somebody has filled out an enquiry form on your website, asked for information or expressed interest in communicating with you, you have inferred consent.
 They have made steps to discuss business opportunities with you.
 Send them marketing emails (either a newsletter or a nurture sequence) unless and until they unsubscribe.

 That last one is important.

 If you meet someone at an event and they give you a card, the natural ‘polite’ thing to do is to give them your card in exchange.
 That does not mean you ever want to talk to them again.
 It may just mean you want them to go away!
-So how can having a business card be a sign of implicit consent?
+So how can having a business card be a sign of inferred consent?